antonindurieux/personal-website-offline-/_portfolio/1_Kaggle_Plant_Pathology_2021_competition.md

 ## 1. Introduction

-This article is based on the solution I submitted for the Kaggle [Plant Pathology 2021 challenge](https://www.kaggle.com/c/plant-pathology-2021-fgvc8){:target='_blank'}, which took place from March 15 2021 to May 27 2021.
+This article is based on the solution I submitted for the Kaggle [**Plant Pathology 2021 challenge**](https://www.kaggle.com/c/plant-pathology-2021-fgvc8){:target='_blank'}, which took place from March 15 2021 to May 27 2021.
 This competition was part of the Fine-Grained Visual Categorization [FGVC8](https://sites.google.com/view/fgvc8){:target='_blank'} workshop at the Computer Vision and Pattern Recognition Conference [CVPR 2021](http://cvpr2021.thecvf.com/){:target='_blank'}.

-This competition was a good opportunity to explore some technical topics related to Convolutional Neural Networks such as :
+This competition was a good opportunity to explore some technical topics related to Convolutional Neural Networks and computer vision such as :

-- How to implement a CNN taking advantage of [TPUs](https://www.kaggle.com/docs/tpu) to speed up the computing steps ;
+- How to implement a CNN taking advantage of TPUs to speed up the computing steps ;
-- How to build an efficient TensorFlow input pipeline with the [tf.data API](https://www.tensorflow.org/guide/data) ;
+- How to build an efficient TensorFlow input pipeline with the `tf.data` API ;
-- What loss could be suitable for optimizing the F1-score.
+- What loss could be suitable for optimizing the F1-score ;
+- What are Vision Transformer neural networks.

-My solution ranked 11th out of 626 teams on the public leaderboard, and 36th on the private leaderboard (top 6%).
+My solution ranked **11th out of 626 teams** on the public leaderboard, and **36th** on the private leaderboard **(top 6%)**.

 ### 1.1 Task